I (mostly) create quilts for people I love

 My quilting method & inspiration: I started out trying different styles of quilts.
 I’d see a style or pattern and figure out how to make it.
 After some experimenting, I realised that simpler styles were the most fun and I switched to using 5” squares for all my designs.
 I pre-cut all my fabric which makes laying out a quilt top a quick and intuitive process.
 I use hand-tied quilting (also known as tufting or comforter quilts) which is a direct inspiration from my great-grandma Rudy; I grew up using a modified log cabin quilt she made and hand-tied.

 My quilt designs take a nod from my florist past.
-When arranging flowers the focus is on colour and texture, and with a finite materials choose from.
-My seven years as a florist gave me a solid foundation in colour theory.
+My seven years as a florist gave me a solid foundation in colour theory, and when arranging flowers the focus is generally on colour and texture, utilizing the materials that are on hand.
 Quilting feels similar - I create based on what’s in my stash and my designs are about showcasing colour and bold shapes.

 I use a lot of thrifted materials in my quilting.
 I’m moving away from buying new fabrics for quilt tops and have been using thrifted sheets for backing, either as-is or after ice dyeing.